Top Email Marketing Strategies For Dropshipping & eCommerce

 Dropshippers can also avoid spam filters by crafting email subject lines that don’t contain any spam filter trigger keywords.
 Words like “free offer”, “guarantee” and “order now” can be red flags that signal spammy content and might get you sent to spam jail.

 You can design the most compelling emails on the planet, but if you don’t have a subscriber list to send them to, they’re worthless.
-Repeat after me… “list building is critical!!”
+Repeat after me: email list-building is critical!

-- Host a giveaway or contest with a prize that’s enticing to your target audience.
+- Host a giveaway or contest.
+Just make sure the prize is enticing to your target audience.

-- Offer a lead magnet, like a helpful printable, eBook, or download relevant to your audience.
+- Offer a lead magnet.
+This can be a helpful printable, eBook, or download relevant to your audience.

-- Use an email sign-up button on your social media pages.
+- Use an email sign-up button.
+These are best on the footer of your website and on your social media pages.

-- Include a referral button in your email template so customers can encourage their friends to sign-up.
+- Include a referral button.
+Put this in your email template so customers can encourage their friends to sign-up.

 Here are three (3) email list building tools worth considering for your dropshipping business.